Emergency Room Wait Times

 Postoperative radiation therapy (PORT) is associated with survival benefit and is generally recommended for patients with stage II or stage III disease.
 Patients with stage IVA disease are usually offered multimodality therapy consisting of induction chemotherapy followed by surgery (if the disease is considered resectable) and PORT.[3,4,5,6] Patients with stage IVB disease are treated with definitive chemotherapy.[7,8,9,9,10] Surgery and radiation therapy usually do not have a role as primary treatment modalities for advanced disease.

 Stage I and Stage II Thymoma

 Excellent long-term survival can be obtained after complete surgical excision for a pathologic stage I thymoma.
-There appears to be no benefit to adjuvant radiation therapy after complete resection of encapsulated noninvasive tumors.[1,2] For patients with stage II thymomas with pathologically demonstrated capsular invasion, adjuvant radiation therapy after complete surgical excision has been considered a standard of care despite the lack of prospective clinical trials.[3,4]
+There appears to be no benefit to adjuvant radiation therapy after complete resection of encapsulated noninvasive tumors.[1,11]

 The role and risks of adjuvant radiation therapy for patients with completely resected stage II thymomas need further study.
-To avoid the potential morbidity and costs associated with thoracic radiation, PORT may be reserved for stage II patients where adjacent organs are within a few millimeters or involve the surgical margin as determined by both pathological and intraoperative findings.
+To avoid the potential morbidity and costs associated with thoracic radiation, PORT may be reserved for stage II patients when adjacent organs are within a few millimeters or involve the surgical margin (close or positive surgical margins) as determined by both pathological and intraoperative findings.